-At the end of last year, consumers and taxi drivers demanded compensation from car manufacturer Tesla.
-At least two claims involving at least 220 claimants (Stichting Tesla Claim) respectively 70 claimants (Bios-groep) have been brought forward against Tesla.
+In the previous update reference was made to proceedings initiated by two claimants (Stichting Tesla Claim and the Bios-groep) at the end of 2020.
+In these proceedings consumers and taxi drivers demanded compensation from car manufacturer Tesla.
+These two claims involving at least 220 claimants (Stichting Tesla Claim) respectively 70 claimants (Bios-groep) have been brought forward against Tesla.
 Tesla would not fulfil its promise that the cars manufactured by Tesla would be virtually maintenance free.
 The complaints are that, despite the promise of a virtually maintenance free car, they have never experienced more (maintenance) issues than they experienced with Tesla.
 The spokesperson of the Bios-groep states that, besides the maintenance malfunctions, also the aftersales service and support is below standards.
 Back in 2019, a group of four taxi drivers sued Tesla for similar reasons.
 They demanded the full repayment of the purchase price of the Tesla.
 The district court Midden-Nederland (29 July 2020, ECLI:NL:RBMNE:2020:2845) denied this claim on the basis that, among other things, the claimants failed to prove that the maintenance issues already existed at the time of purchase.
+The claim of Stichting Tesla Claim against Tesla was, in line with the aforementioned judgment, rejected by the Dutch District Court in first instance.
+It is unclear whether Stichting Tesla Claim is appealing the judgment in first instance.